Welcome to Solomon!

 Some potential phrases

 • Would you consider increasing your giving?
-(This is probably most successful paired with face to face or voice to voice follow up.)
+(This is probably most successful paired with face-to-face or voice-to-voice follow-up.)

 Can I still send a Christmas card?